smoeding/puppet-sendmail/README.md

 Servers behind a firewall may not be able to deliver mail directly to the outside world.
 In this case the host may need to forward the mail to a gateway machine defined by this parameter.
 All nonlocal mail is forwarded to this gateway.
 Default value: `undef`

+##### `domain_name`

+Sets the official canonical name of the local machine.
+Normally this parameter is not required as Sendmail uses the fully qualified domain name by default.
+Setting this parameter will override the value of the `$j` macro in the `sendmail.cf` file.
+Default value: `undef`

 ##### `max_message_size`

 Define the maximum message size that will be accepted.
 This can be a pure numerical value given in bytes (e.g. `33554432`) or a number with a prefixed byte unit (e.g. `32MB`).
 The conversion is done using the 1024 convention (see the `to_bytes` function in the `stdlib` module), so valid prefixes are either `k` for 1024 bytes or `M` for 1048576 bytes.
 Default value: `undef`